lespoupeesrusses/promethee/refactoring.md

 Here, logic is to say:
 > The navbar is for editing, lets put it in the edit folder.

+→ Nest thing in terms of their dependencies: the navbar doesn't exist without the edit view.

 Or:
 > The image component belongs to the component group, so we will put it in a component folder.

-The idea is to nest thing in terms of their dependencies: the navbar doesn't exist without the edit view.
+→ Nest thing in terms of their abstraction level: a component is less abstract than the navbar; it should live in a deeper folder.

 Or:
 > If the edit action folder has *this* structure, the localize action must have the same.
 Because they are the same thing, **they are both actions**.

-The idea is to keep our project strong and understable, developer-friendly, maintenance-friendly.
+→ Keep our project strong and understable, developer-friendly, maintenance-friendly.

 ### File tree
 *Because everything is better with pictures*